Swordy777/Finance-Test-Suite-cs50fp/README.md

 ## Setup

 This project can be used as both a standalone and an addition to an existing Finance project.
 This depends on if you want to run database-reliant tests or not.
-Since you can only access the SQLite database if you have direct access to *.db file, in order for those tests to work you will have to have your Test Suite and Finance application in the same repo.
-If you're only interested in running tests that do not utilize the SQLite database, you can just clone the repo locally or create a virtual codespace with the repository checked out.
+Since you can only access the SQLite database if you have direct access to *.db file, in order for those tests to work you need to have your Test Suite and Finance application in the same folder.
+If you're only interested in running tests that do not utilize the SQLite database, you can go with the standalone option and just clone the repo locally or create a virtual codespace with the repository checked out.

 ### Step 1: Setting up the IDE